What Should You Know About a Security Deposit?

 You are going to have to use some common sense and judgment to figure out what is normal wear versus something extraordinary.

 There are two disputes than can arise with security deposits: the landlord has suffered damage in excess of the security deposit from the tenant and seeks the difference (much more common with commercial leases), or the tenant feels that the landlord has made unlawful deductions to their security deposit and wants money returned (much more common with residential leases).

 In most cases, for residential leases, the security deposit is less than $10,000.
 For civil disputes of $10,000 or less for an individual or $5,000 or less for an LLC, those cases go to small claims court.
-You may want to go to small claims court anyway even if the security deposit is larger than $10,000, because there are no lawyers in small claims court, which greatly reduces legal fees, and it’s a lot faster to get a trail date and the process is simpler.
+You may want to go to small claims court anyway even if the security deposit is larger than $10,000 because there are no lawyers in small claims court, which greatly reduces legal fees, and it’s a lot faster to get a trial date and the process is simpler.

 Security Deposit FAQs

 Q: What happens to my security deposit once I give it to my landlord?

 A: The answer is- you don’t want to know.
 Most mom and pop landlords spend it, lose track of it, and forget about it until they get a 30-day notice from the tenant, and then they have to scramble to come up with the money before the tenant moves out.
 If you have had a bad experience with a landlord unfairly withholding your security deposit in the past, I recommend asking the landlord before you rent, how often they deduct from security deposits when tenants move out.
 Professionally managed apartments handle security deposits fairly.